AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 You can run keyword searches from the OmniSearch field.
 The keyword search is not case sensitive and is a full-text search (across the popular metadata fields.
 If more than one keyword is searched for, default operator between the keywords is `AND` for default search and it is `OR` when assets are smart tagged.

 The results are sorted by relevance, starting with closest matches.
 For multiple keywords, more relevant results are the assets that contain both terms in their metadata.
 Within metadata, keywords appearing as smart tags are higher ranked than keywords appearing in other metadata fields.
-AEM allows giving a particular search term higher weight.
+Experience Manager allows giving a particular search term higher weight.
 Also, it is possible to [boost the rank](#searchrank) of a few targeted assets for specific search terms.

 To quickly find the relevant assets, the rich interface provides filtering, sorting, and selection mechanisms.
 You can filter results based on multiple criteria and see number of searched assets for various filters.
 Alternatively, you can rerun search by changing the query in the Omnisearch field.
 When you change your search terms or filters, the other filters remain applied to preserve your search's context.

-When the results are many assets, AEM displays the first 100 in the card view and 200 in the list view.
+When the results are many assets, Experience Manager displays the first 100 in the card view and 200 in the list view.
 As users scroll, more assets are loaded.
 This is to improve the performance.

 >[!VIDEO](https://www.youtube.com/watch?v=LcrGPDLDf4o)

 At times, you may see some unexpected assets in the search results.
 For more info, see [unexpected results](#troubleshoot-unexpected-search-results-and-issues).

-AEM can search many file formats and the search filters can be customized to suit your business requirements.
+Experience Manager can search many file formats and the search filters can be customized to suit your business requirements.
 Contact your administrator to understand what search options are made available for your DAM repository and what restrictions your account has.

 ### Results with and without Enhanced Smart Tags {#withsmarttags}

-By default, AEM search combines the search terms with an AND clause.
+By default, Experience Manager search combines the search terms with an AND clause.
 For example, consider searching for keywords woman running.
 Only the assets with both woman and running keywords in the metadata appear in the search results by default.
 The same behavior is retained when special characters (periods, underscores, or dashes) are used with the keywords.
 The following search queries return the same results:

 * `woman running`
 * `woman.running`